nais/salsa/README.md

 ##### Google Auth Action

-The described `with` fields is required to enable Federation with workload identity and `Cosign` keyless.
+The described `with` fields is required to enable Federation with workload identity and `Cosign` keyless signatures.

 `with.workload_identity_provider` is the workload identity provider.
 The value is retrieved from the Federation instance created.
 Format: `projects/$PROJECT/locations/$LOCATION/workloadIdentityPools/$POOL/providers/$PROVIDER`